Fujicracy/fuji-v2/packages/frontend/README.md

 NETWORK_NAME=polygon
 ```

-⚠️ RN it looks like there is a bug if you use "mainnet" as network name (changeMetamaskNetwork never ends or if you put it in .env setupMetamask never finish), so I suggest to use `Polygon` or `Fantom` instead.
+⚠️ RN it looks like there is a bug if you use "mainnet" as network name (changeMetamaskNetwork never ends or if you put it in .env setupMetamask never finish), so I suggest using `Polygon` or `Fantom` instead.

 ## Learn More